racanosman/file-upload/README.md

 How to run the application
 ---
-The application can be run with the run.sh script located in the root directory of the project
+The application can be run with the **mvn spring-boot:run** command